 Screening for Group B Strep is done via a low vaginal swab.
 You can find out more about this screening here.

 Additional post-date or growth scans/CTG (41 weeks)

-At 41 weeks pregnant, you will be scanned to check the baby’s growth, the placenta, and fluid volumes.
+At 41 weeks pregnant, you will be scanned to check the baby’s growth, placenta, and fluid volumes.
 You will also be offered a cardiotocograph (CTG) to check the baby’s heart rate and movements.

 New Zealand has a high number of cases of whooping cough in the community, and whooping cough is potentially fatal for young babies.
-Due to this, it is highly recommend for all pregnant women and their families.
+Due to this, it is highly recommended for all pregnant women and their families.
 Though the vaccine is free for pregnant women, there is a cost involved for partners and whanau.